 Many homeowners have a difficult time understanding why their solar system won’t function during a power outage, so in order to understand this issue better it is worth examining what is called “anti-islanding.”
 Anti-islanding is a feature performed by solar inverters that allow them to sense when there is a power outage and shut themselves down in order to protect both your solar equipment and utility workers attempting to restore power.
 While anti-islanding is a valuable feature for protecting your solar equipment as well as utility workers it also required by the National Electrical Code, but this means that your solar system will be shut down during a power outage even though your panels are making energy.
 Thankfully, recent technological advances in solar have made it possible to still use some of the power generated by your solar system to power important devices in your home even during a blackout.

 Currently, SMA inverters are one of the only inverters on the market with the capability to be connected to a secure power supply.
-In order to connect a secure power supply outlet to your inverter the help of an experienced solar installer is necessary.
+In order to connect a secure power supply outlet to your inverter, the help of an experienced solar installer is necessary.
 While the installation of secure power supplies is increasing in popularity currently many solar companies do not offer their customers with the option to install a secure power supply.
-In fact the ability to install a secure power supply with your system is one of the factors that make GreenLeaf Solar stand out among other Long Island based solar installers.
+In fact, the ability to install a secure power supply with your system is one of the factors that make Greenleaf Solar stand out among other Long Island-based solar installers.

 Installing a battery backup system